kindista/kindista/src/markdown/faq.md

 and helps us prevent spam and abuse as we grow.
 This system allows us to remove invitation privledges from people who abuse our community or who invite abusers to join.

-Don't worry about using up all your invitations.
-If we see that you are inviting people that complete their profile and participate in the community, we will give you more invitations.

 By default we will add your invitees to your contacts list (and you to their list) when they join.
 You can add or remove